 Debes F, Weihe P, Grandjean P. 2015.
 Cognitive deficits at age 22 years associated with prenatal exposure to methylmercury.
 Cortex 74:358-369.
 [Abstract]

 Using a birth cohort in the Faroe Islands, this work extends previous findings of persistent cognitive effects after developmental exposure to adulthood using multiple cognitive tests and statistical modeling analyses suggesting prenatal exposure to methylmercury impacts cognition irreversibly.

+Li Y, Xie C, Murphy SK, Skaar D, Nye M, Vidal AC, Cecil KM, Dietrich KN, Puga A, Jirtle RL, Hoyo C. 2015.
 Lead Exposure during Early Human Development and DNA Methylation of Imprinted Gene Regulatory Elements in Adulthood.
-Li Y, Xie C, Murphy SK, Skaar D, Nye M, Vidal AC, Cecil KM, Dietrich KN, Puga A, Jirtle RL, Hoyo C. Environ Health Perspect.
-2015 Jun 26.
-[Epub ahead of print] [Abstract]
+Environ Health Perspect 124(5):666-73.
+[Abstract]

 This research examined epigenetic changes, which alter gene activity without changing DNA sequence, in blood samples taken from women of the Cincinnati Lead cohort 30 years ago and compared the results to babies born to these women finding lead concentrations were associated with the epigenetic state of more than half of the genes examined suggesting early childhood exposure to lead may result in epigenetic changes which could alter gene activity.

 Yeramaneni S, Dietrich KN, Yolton K, Parsons PJ, Aldous KM, Haynes EN.
 2015.
 Secondhand Tobacco Smoke Exposure and Neuromotor Function in Rural Children.
 J Pediatr 167(2):253-9.e1.
 [Abstract]